keybase/bot-sshca/README.md

 ## kssh

-`kssh` is the replacement SSH binary. kssh handles provisioning new SSH keys and is meant to be installed on each user's laptop.
+`kssh` is the replacement SSH binary. kssh handles provisioning (via the keybaseca-bot) new temporary SSH keys and is meant to be installed on each user's laptop.

 ```